-The Group did not have any financial asset that was measured at fair value at 31 December 2021 and 2020.
+The Group did not have any financial asset that was measured at fair value at 31 December 2022 and 2021.
 See note 7 for disclosure relating to the investment properties which are measured at fair value.

-The carrying amounts of the Group's financial assets and liabilities (including cash and cash equivalents, trade and other receivables, financial asset at fair value through profit and loss, and trade and other payables) approximate their fair values due to their short maturities.
+The carrying amounts of the Group's financial assets and liabilities (including bank balances and restricted deposits, trade and other receivables, financial asset at fair value through profit and loss, and trade and other payables) approximate their fair values due to their short maturities.